deeplearning4j/deeplearning4j-docs/docs/_latest/deeplearning4j-nn-spark-data-howto.md

 This page provides some guides on how to create data pipelines for both training and evaluation when using Deeplearning4j on Spark.

-This page assumes some familiarity with Spark (RDDs, master vs. workers, etc) and deeplearning4j (networks, DataSet etc).
+This page assumes some familiarity with Spark (RDDs, master vs. workers, etc) and Deeplearning4j (networks, DataSet etc).

 As with training on a single machine, the final step of a data pipeline should be to produce a DataSet (single features arrays, single label array) or MultiDataSet (one or more feature arrays, one or more label arrays).
-In the case of Spark, the final step of a data pipeline is data in one of the following formats:
+In the case of DL4J on Spark, the final step of a data pipeline is data in one of the following formats:
 (a) an ```RDD<DataSet>```/```JavaRDD<DataSet>```
 (b) an ```RDD<MultiDataSet>```/```JavaRDD<MultiDataSet>```
 (c) a directory of serialized DataSet/MultiDataSet (minibatch) objects on network storage such as HDFS, S3 or Azure blob storage